News from our work

 February 2024

-12 innovative ideas for clean energy were selected for the Startup|Energy Bootcamp
+12 innovative ideas for clean energy have been selected for the Startup|Energy Bootcamp

 The Solar Energy Foundation has been supporting African startups in the field of decentralized renewable energies with the Startup|Energy program since 2019.
 A new offer is now aimed at an often neglected group of people: innovators from universities.